Psychological Treatment of OCD (Obsessive Compulsive Disorder) using Cognitive Behaviour Therapy (CBT)

 (2) Cognitive Therapy: In Cognitive Therapy the OCD sufferer is taught a series of techniques to correct negative

 and irrational thoughts which underlie their obsessions and compulsions.
 This reduces their fear and reduces the need to engage in the compulsive ritual.

 Some recent cognitive therapy approaches to treating OCD also include attention training techniques to reduce the frequency and intensity of intrusive obsessive thoughts, and in turn reduce the extent of OCD-induced anxiety.

 An example of these newer cognitive therapy approaches is Danger Ideation Reduction Training (D.I.R.T.), which includes both cognitive restructuring (thought challenging) and attention retraining techniques.
 However cognitive restructuring is the core technique in treatment.

-A Medicare rebate of just over $117.00 per visit is now available with appropriate GP referral, paediatrician referral, or psychiatrist referral.
-Up to 12 rebatable visits per year (18 in exceptional circumstances).
-Click on 'Treatment; link below
+A Medicare rebate of just over $124.50 per visit is now available with appropriate GP referral, paediatrician referral, or psychiatrist referral.
+Up to 10 rebatable visits per year.
+Click on ‘Treatment; link below

 Disclaimer: The information on this page is very general and should not be seen as diagnosis or treatment advice.
 You should consult a psychologist or other qualified health professional for advice on your specific problems and the best form of treatment for you.

 © 2005 Peter J. Allen & Associates: ABN 66870748070